 As you build your site and content, you establish your brand as an authority and a go-to in your industry.

-You have to consider that consumers are very discerning and skeptical now and often completely ignore ads.
+Consumers are very discerning and skeptical now and often completely ignore ads.
 SEO is organic, though, so they feel like it’s more trustworthy in many cases than paid ads.

 Read next: Want to Build Customer Trust?
 Try Using the Magic of Reception Marketing!